 (Below) Forth Railway Bridge

 (Below) EE Co Type 5 Co-Co (Class 55).

-(Above-Below Forth and Tay Bridges...some of the diesel colour loco photos featured on this page were provided by 'Through their eyes.org.uk' and are available on a DVD containing 2,700 high resolution scans produced from original negatives, slides and photos.
+(Above-Below Forth and Tay Bridges...some of the diesel colour photos featured on this page were provided by 'Through their eyes.org.uk' and are available on a DVD containing 2,700 high resolution scans produced from original negatives, slides and photos.
 Click here for link to this interesting site.
 I am not affiliated in any way with the sale of DVD's.

 (Below) Transition from steam at Edinburgh Waverley

-Michael Laing has also written regarding the above photo: Hi David, I've noticed a minor error in the caption to the photo at Waverley Station, the DMU is a class 107 3-car set.
+Michael Laing has also commented on the above photo: Hi David, I've noticed a minor error in the caption to the photo at Waverley Station, the DMU is a class 107 3-car set.
 At first I thought it might have been a 108 as there is a photo in 'The Edinburgh Suburban and South Side Junction Railway' by A.A.
 Maclean of one of those at Morningside Road station in the same livery.
 However, on the 108s, the lower lining band passed below the handholds under the cab windows whereas on the 107s, the band was level with the handholds.
 This was due to the 107s and 108s having different body-structures, with the bodyside windows positioned higher on the 107s than the 108s.
 As for the Class 127s, they never worked in Scotland as far as I'm aware...

 Thanks to both Ian and Michael for taking the trouble.